 “This time around I felt a lot more comfortable and had much better understanding of how to explain some of the things that I wanted to express musically.
 The album ended up being shaped a lot in the studio.
 I knew I wanted to make more of an Americana folk record, with the tracks all having a little more meat to them to encapsulate some the early ’70s California rock stuff that I grew up listening too.
 We decided to go live to tape with the same guys on all 10 songs, because we wanted it to grow organically and find the sound for the record as we were making it.”

-And though she may not yet be that “next Stevie” (or Emmylou), she’s definitely found and embraced her calling as a woman burning with a true sense of artistic purpose.
-With a hint of whimsy (and a nod to her habit of rocking the occasional sequined dress), she calls her music “sparklefolk” — but don’t let that handle fool you, because even some of her most playful-sounding songs (“The Rules of Baseball,” for instance) are often spiked with the kind of hard truths that can test the mettle of the strongest human heart.
-Sure, that catchy murder ballad (“Lies”) that opened her Plotting the Constellations EP may have just been in fun, but Wagner pulls no emotional punches on her just-finished full-length debut, And the Sky Caught Fire (May 2018).
+With a hint of whimsy (and a nod to her habit of rocking the occasional sequined dress), Wagner calls her music “sparklefolk” — but don’t let that handle fool you, because even some of her most playful-sounding songs (“The Rules of Baseball,” for instance) are often spiked with the kind of hard truths that can test the mettle of the strongest human heart.
+And on And the Sky Caught Fire, Wagner pulls no punches.

 Click for high-res download.